Domaine Raymond Usseglio, Châteauneuf-du-Pape

 2001 Guide Hachette.
 Subsequent vintages have been very much in the same style,

-perhaps better... sadly all sold now!
+perhaps better.
 The Usseglio's 2002 was the only wines we tasted (and we

-biggest wines yet.
-Nonetheless, Stéphane manages to keep the wines well-balanced
+big wines but, nonetheless, Stéf managed to keep the wines well-balanced

-and even the intense old-vine "Impériale" is not overblown or too concentrated,
+and even the intense old-vine "Impériale" was not overblown or too concentrated,

-unlike some of the prestige wines now being produced in
+unlike some of the prestige wines produced elsewhere in

 the village.
 Elegance combined with concentration is, in our, view, a remarkable